 Severe Allergic Reaction (Anaphylactic Shock) (cont.)

-When to Seek Medical Care for Allergic Reaction
+When Should Someone Seek Medical Care for an Allergic Reaction?

 Act quickly if someone experiences the symptoms of an anaphylactic reaction.
 True anaphylaxis is a medical emergency and requires immediate treatment in an emergency department of a hospital, where the person can be watched closely and life-saving treatment can be given.